Discourse-Aware Graph Networks for Textual Logical Reasoning: Experiment

 \subsubsection{Zero-shot Transfer to MuTual}

-The results indicate that all models show some generality to the MuTual dataset.
-The RoBERTa-Large generalizes fine from ReClor to MuTual or MuTual$^\text{plus}$.
-But when it is trained on LogiQA and transferred, the performances are less than or equal to chance.
-This may be because the MuTual dataset shares less familiarity with the ReClor or LogiQA dataset, and the ReClor dataset is more challenging with more complex sentences and logical structures, so learning from ReClor makes solving the MuTual dataset easier.
-On the other hand, the LogiQA dataset is less challenging and with less complex logic graphs, so the models learn little from it to solve the MuTual dataset.
+The RoBERTa-Large struggles with the transfer, especially from LogiQA.
+RoBERTa-Large (LogiQA $\to$ MuTual/MuTual$^\text{plus}$) only achieves results around chance.
+This may be due to that the MuTual dataset shares less familiarity with the ReClor or LogiQA dataset, and the ReClor dataset is more challenging with more complex sentences and logical structures, so learning from ReClor makes solving the MuTual dataset easier.
+In contrast, the LogiQA provides less beneficial structural information for solving MuTual.

-In the ReClor $\to$ MuTual setting, DAGNs perform better than RoBERTa-Large.
-The results are coherent with the observation of the transfer between ReClor and LogiQA.
-Besides, the performance boost from RoBERTa-Large to DAGNs is more significant in MuTual than Mutual$^\text{plus}$.
+{DAGNs (ReClor $\to$ MuTual/MuTual$^\text{plus}$) outperform RoBERTa-Large (ReCLor $\to$ MuTual/MuTual$^\text{plus}$).
+Similar results are observed between DAGNs (LogiQA $\to$ MuTual/MuTual$^\text{plus}$) and RoBERTa-Large (LogiQA $\to$ MuTual/MuTual$^\text{plus}$).
+The improvements of transferring to MuTual$^\text{plus}$ are more significant than transferring to MuTual, which relives the struggle of RoBERTa-Large.
+The observations are coherent with that in the ReClor $\to$ LogiQA setting.
+The results demonstrate that given MuTual/MuTual$^\text{plus}$ are significantly different from ReClor/LogiQA in data distribution and reasoning types, DAGNs show superiority in logical reasoning transfer. }

-In the LogiQA $\to$ MuTual setting, the performance gain from RoBERTa-Large to DAGNs is even more apparent.
-The observation between MuTual and MuTual$^\text{plus}$ is similar to that of ReClor $\to$ MuTual setting.
+{Further fine-tuning on the MuTual/MuTual$^\text{plus}$ results in significant performance growth.
+R@1 of DAGNs-CT (ReClor/LogiQA $\to$ MuTual) are 80.70\% and 83.63\%, of DAGNs-CT (ReClor/LogiQA $\to$ MuTual$^\text{plus}$) are 73.14\% and 74.15\%, respectively, which are comparable to their fine-tuning counterparts.
+The result improvements further demonstrate that DAGNs learn beneficial and general logic representations. }